pkourouklidis/panoptes-wiki/Example-Script.md

 The example script can be seen in the [web editor](http://editor.panoptes.uk/).
-If it has been changed by another participant you can copy/paste from below.
+If it has been changed during one of the interviews you can copy/paste from below.
+There is no need to press save/apply for this step.
 ```
 FeatureStore{
 	features